cosmos/cosmos-sdk/PENDING.md

 * SDK
     * (#1336) Mechanism for SDK Users to configure their own Bech32 prefixes instead of using the default cosmos prefixes.
+    * [simulator] \#2682 MsgEditValidator now looks at the validator's max rate, thus it now succeeds a significant portion of the time

 * Tendermint